ItsMeWillyV/cookieMonster/README.md

   // Set a cookie with name "foo", value "bar", and expiration of 1 day. cookieMonster.set("foo", "bar", 1);

-  // Get a cookie by name.
+  // Get the value of a cookie.
   console.log(cookieMonster.get("foo"))

   // Delete a cookie.